-Audits are a critical part of the financial reporting process for public companies.
-Securities and Exchange Commission (SEC) regulations require auditors to issue an opinion on a company’s financial statements, assessing whether they present fairly the company’s financial position, results of operations and cash flows.
-In this guide, we will discuss the key audit disclosures rules set forth by the SEC that auditors must comply with when issuing their opinions.
+Securities and Exchange Commission (SEC) regulations require auditors to issue an opinion on a company’s financial statements, assessing whether they present fairly the company’s financial position, results of operations, and cash flows.
+In this guide, we will discuss the key company audit disclosure rules set forth by the SEC that auditors must comply with when issuing their opinions.
 We will also provide examples to illustrate how these rules are applied in practice.

 Types of Audit Disclosures –